VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

 - **Enhanced Visuals:** By adding a skybox, we made the scene more immersive, creating a polished and professional look. 🎨
 - **Understanding Motion:** We explored the difference between non-physical and physics-based movement, learning how to decide which method to use based on game mechanics. 🧠
 - **Non-Physical Movement:** You learned how to move entities using `Transform.Position` without interacting with other objects.
 This approach is great for UI elements or simple animations. 🚶‍♂️
-- **Physics-Based Movement:** By applying forces to entities via `RigidbodyComponent`, we introduced realistic interactions with gravity and collisions, adding depth to the gameplay. ⚙️
+- **Physics-Based Movement:** By applying forces to entities via `BodyComponent`, we introduced realistic interactions with gravity and collisions, adding depth to the gameplay. ⚙️
 - **Keyboard Controls:** We implemented basic keyboard inputs to move entities, adding interactivity and responsiveness to the game. 🎮
 - **Mouse Controls:** We extended player interaction by integrating mouse clicks, allowing players to trigger actions like applying forces to entities. 🖱️
 - **Displaying Output:** Finally, we explored output options, from console logs to UI elements, enhancing player feedback and communication. 📊